1938 Oregon State Beavers football team

-The 1938 Oregon State Beavers football team represented Oregon State University in the Pacific Coast Conference (PCC) during the 1938 college football season.
+The 1938 Oregon State Beavers football team season represented Oregon State College in the Pacific Coast Conference (PCC) during the 1938 college football season.

 In their sixth season under head coach Lon Stiner, the Beavers compiled a 5–3–1 record (4–3–1 against PCC opponents), finished in a tie for third place in the PCC, and outscored their opponents, 72 to 51.

-The team played its home games at Bell Field in Corvallis, Oregon.
+The team played its home games at Bell Field in Corvallis, Oregon and Multnomah Stadium in Portland.

-History

 Coming into the 1938 season, Oregon State College head football coach Lon Stiner was forced with the task of replacing virtually his entire starting backfield, having lost three of the previous year's regulars to graduation.
 Twenty newcomers were added to the varsity squad for the 1938 campaign, who were brought up to speed over the course of 30 spring practices.

-1938 results

-Source: "1938 Oregon State Beavers Schedule and Results," Sportsreference.com.
+The 1938 OSC squad finished the season with a ranking of #33 nationally.

 Schedule

 1938 cumulative statistics

 Source: Bud Forrester (ed.), 1939 Oregon State Football Information, pg.
 9.